gtoledorodriguez/XRay-Optics-Simulation/README.md

 Run `conda activate agis` to use the virtual environment configured with Conda for this project.

-Run `bash install_extra_dependencies` to install dependencies we cannot specify in the `environment.yml` file.
+Run `bash scripts/install_extra_conda_dependencies.sh` to install dependencies we cannot specify in the `environment.yml` file.

 Then run `python -m optical_simulation.run_simulation` to run the slit simulation.